onchainlabs1/groq-classifier/README.md

 7. Writing detailed documentation

 This approach showcases the potential of AI-assisted coding for rapid prototyping and development of production-ready applications.

+## Deploy Your Own Version

+You can easily deploy this project to Streamlit Cloud:

+1. Fork this repository to your GitHub account
+2. Visit [Streamlit Cloud](https://streamlit.io/cloud) and sign in with GitHub
+3. Deploy a new app, selecting your forked repository
+4. Set the main file path to `app.py`
+5. Optionally, add your Groq API key as a secret named `GROQ_API_KEY`
+6. Deploy and share your app!

 ## Documentation